Programming with NDIP

 Setting up the Fractal tool

-Let's create a Fractal
+Let's create a Fractal class that uses

-to run the neutrons_fractal
+nova-galaxy to run the neutrons_fractal tool

 on NDIP.
 You can find the complete code for this episode in the

-code/episode_3
+code/episode_3 directory.

-1. Fractal
+1. Fractal Class

 (Create):